Chris Packham: Charity work and wildlife conservation

 Packham became the Ambassador for the National Autistic Society in October 2017.

 Packham co-founded Wild Justice with Mark Avery and Ruth Tingay in February 2019, a not for profit company limited by guarantee which aims to ensure that the legal system in the UK protects wildlife.

+In 2024, Packham became the first non-US-based director of the Climate Emergency Fund.
+In April 2025, he was announced as an ambassador for The Big Issue.

 Honours and awards

 In 2011 he was awarded the Dilys Breese Medal, by the British Trust for Ornithology, for his "outstanding work in promoting science to new audiences".

-In December 2013, Packham was made an honorary Doctor of Science by the University of Southampton, having originally graduated from the university more than 30 years earlier.
+In 2013, Packham was made an honorary Doctor of Science by the University of Southampton, having originally graduated from the university more than 30 years earlier.

-In December 2014, Packham was voted "Conservation Hero of the Year" by readers of Birdwatch magazine in association with the online BirdGuides website for his work in publicising the illegal slaughter in Malta of millions of migrating birds.

-In October 2016 he received a Wildscreen Panda Award for Outstanding Achievement.
+In 2014, Packham was voted "Conservation Hero of the Year" by readers of Birdwatch magazine in association with the online BirdGuides website for his work in publicising the illegal slaughter in Malta of millions of migrating birds.
+He received a Wildscreen Panda Award for Outstanding Achievement (2016).

-Packham's memoir Fingers in the Sparkle Jar, published by Ebury Press in April 2017, was voted the UK's Favourite Nature Book in a poll run by the Arts and Humanities Research Council in January 2018.
+Packham's memoir Fingers in the Sparkle Jar, published by Ebury Press in 2017, was voted the UK's Favourite Nature Book in a poll run by the Arts and Humanities Research Council.

-The BBC Two documentary Chris Packham: Asperger's and Me broadcast in October 2017 received the 2018 Broadcasting Press Guild Award for the best single documentary.
+The BBC Two documentary Chris Packham: Asperger's and Me broadcast in 2017 received the 2018 Broadcasting Press Guild Award for the best single documentary.

 In July 2018 he received an honorary doctorate from Royal Holloway, University of London, for his outstanding services to wildlife conservation.

 Packham was appointed a Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours for services to nature conservation.